CHTC/chtc-website-source/transfer-data-researchdrive.md

 ---

 UW Madison provides a shared data storage for research called [ResearchDrive](https://it.wisc.edu/services/researchdrive/).
-It is possible to transfer files directly between Research Drive and CHTC's HTC large data system.
+It is possible to transfer files directly between Research Drive and CHTC's large data system.
+The instructions in this guide may also work for accessing other data services on campus; contact us if you would like to know more.

 ## A. Pre-Requisites